kubeflow/website/content/docs/components/nuclio.md

 kubectl -n nuclio get all
 ```

+Browse to the dashboard URL, you can create, test, and manage functions using a visual editor.

 > Note: you can change the NodePort number or skip that option for in-cluster use.

 ## Writing and Deploying a Simple Function